Dual equivalence graphs and a combinatorial proof of LLT and Macdonald positivity: Transformation into a dual equivalence graph

+Let $\G$ be a locally Schur positive graph of type $(n,N)$ satisfying dual equivalence graph axioms $1,2,3$ and $5$ such that the $(i,N)$-restriction of $\G$ is a dual equivalence graph.
+Using the results of the previous section, we can alter $i$-edges of $\G$, without losing local Schur positivity for the $(\ipo,N)$-restriction, until axiom $4$ holds for the $(\ipo,N)$-restriction of $\G$.
+However, if we wish to continue further to establish axiom $4$ for higher edges, the hypotheses of those results require that a suitable restriction of $\G$ also satisfies axiom $6$.

-Let $\G$ satisfy axioms $1,2,3$ and $5$ such that the $(i,N)$-restriction of $\G$ is a dual equivalence graph and the $(\ipo,N)$-restriction of $\G$ satisfies dual equivalence axiom $4$.
-The hypotheses on $\G$ are exactly the hypotheses of Theorem~\ref{thm:cover}.
-Therefore for each connected component $\mathcal{H}$ of the $(\ipo,\ipo)$-restriction of $\G$, there exists a (surjective) morphism $\phi$ from $\mathcal{H}$ to $\G_{\lambda}$ for a unique partition $\lambda$ of $\ipo$, and, by Corollary~\ref{cor:fibers}, the fiber over each vertex of $\G_{\lambda}$ has the same cardinality.
+By Theorem~\ref{thm:cover}, for each connected component $\mathcal{H}$ of the $(\ipo,\ipo)$-restriction of $\G$, there exists a (surjective) morphism $\phi$ from $\mathcal{H}$ to $\G_{\lambda}$ for a unique partition $\lambda$ of $\ipo$, and, by Corollary~\ref{cor:fibers}, the fiber over each vertex of $\G_{\lambda}$ has the same cardinality.
 By Proposition~\ref{prop:good-defn} and Theorem~\ref{thm:isomorphic}, $\mathcal{H}$ satisfies axiom $6$ if and only if $\phi$ is an isomorphism.

-Similar to the previous transformations, define an involution $\theta_i$ on vertices of $\mathcal{H}$ admitting an $i$-neighbor as indicated in Figure~\ref{fig:theta} and use it to redefine $i$-edges that are in violation of axiom $6$.
-To do this, we need to characterize when two connected components of the $(i,i)$-restriction of $\mathcal{H}$ can be paired without violating dual equivalence axiom $3$.
-Recall that partitions of size $i$ contained in a fixed partition of size $\ipo$ are totally ordered by dominance and, by dual equivalence axiom $2$, $\sigma_{\ipo}$ is constant on connected components of the $(i,i)$-restriction of $\G$.
+Similar to the previous transformations, we define an involution $\theta_i$ on vertices of $\mathcal{H}$ admitting an $i$-neighbor as indicated in Figure~\ref{fig:theta} and use it to redefine $i$-edges that are in violation of axiom $6$.